codeforkansascity/civic-project-mapping/readme.md

 This is a volunteer effort of the Kansas City Brigade of Code for America. http://codeforkc.org

-The live site is at http://kcflushots.com/

-Special thanks to Ashly Hand of KCMO for suggesting that we do this project.

-The data behind this site is a Google Fusion Table https://www.google.com/fusiontables/DataSource?docid=1JL0TihFJT5MTJiVK1t54e6hE836Fw-UHwdB_8YOA.
+The data behind this site is a Google Fusion Table

 ### Problem Statement

-Need for a community project map: The Community Capital Fund and our partners have realized through our work that a map of existing community-based projects does not exist and that often, neighborhood associations and organizations are not aware of projects/programs occurring near them, and often do not know of other organizations doing similar work.
+Need for a community project map: *The Community Capital Fund* and our partners have realized through our work that a map of existing community-based projects does not exist and that often, neighborhood associations and organizations are not aware of projects/programs occurring near them, and often do not know of other organizations doing similar work.
 CCF believes that neighborhoods that partner with and learn from others